Svetasv logo

 We will use the NIV Bible for this parse.

-Parsing this chiasmus involves dividing portions of the text into three categories as above.
+Parsing this chiasmus involves dividing portions of the text into the three categories above.
 We will call the period of the Alexander's conquest Period 1, the death of Christ and the First Jewish-Roman War Period 2, and the start of Christ's Millennial Reign Period 3.

 Categorizing Zechariah 9-11

 Ch 9 Vs 1-8 belong to Period 1.
-Alexander's conquests in the region of the Holy land.
+Alexander's conquests in the region of the Holy Land.

 Ch 9 Vs 9 belongs to Period 2.
 Christ's triumphal entry into Jerusalem riding on a donkey.

 Ch 10 Vs 1-5a belong to Period 2.
-The Pharisees and their ilk lead people astray, but Judah will be a source of righteous Christian leadership.
+The Pharisees and their ilk lead people astray, but Judah will be a source of righteous leadership.

 Ch 10 Vs 5b belongs to Period 1.
-The Greeks are confused at their reception in Jerusalem.
+The Greeks are confused at their reception in Jerusalem. ( Like 9:9 above, this is a short subunit.)

 Ch 10 Vs 6-12 belong to Period 3.
 Israelites are gathered into the New Israel at the start Christ's Millennial Reign.